ederj98/movies-microservice/movies-frontend/readme.md

 # movies-microservice
 ![technology ReactJs](https://img.shields.io/badge/technology-react-blue.svg)

-This is a basic React application created using patron core/feature/shared and typescript
+This is a basic React application created using core/feature/shared pattern and typescript

 ## Build